scaleoutsean/solidfire-linux/README.md

 - `udevadm info` can be used to show you how to compose a SolidFire specific rule
 - TODO

+### TRIM / UNMAP

+- `discard=async` mount option is on by default in filesystems that support it since Linux kernel 6.2
+- filesystems with older kernels need to have that specified in filesystem settings or mount options

 ## Virtualization

 - See the Virtualization section of [awesome-solidfire](https://github.com/scaleoutsean/awesome-solidfire#virtualization)